fritzone/obfy/README.md

 # Discommodities of the framework

 Those who dislike the usage of CAPITAL letters in code may find the framework to be annoying.
-This is intentionally like this, because of the need to have familiar words that a developer instantly can connect to, and also to subscribe to the C++ rule, that macros should be uppercase.
+As presented in [Wakely] this almost feels like the code is shouting at you.
+However, for this particular use case I intentionally made it like this, because of the need to have familiar words that a developer instantly can connect to (because the lower case words are already keywords), and also to subscribe to the C++ rule, that macros should be uppercase.

 This brings us back to the swampy area of C++ and macros.
 There are several voices whispering loudly that macros have nothing to do in a C++ code, and there are several voices echoing back that macros if wisely used can help C++ code as well as good old style C. I personally have nothing against the wise use of macros, indeed they came to be very helpful while developing this framework.